Top 10 Red Enchantments in Magic: The Gathering

 For a hefty six mana, Sunbird's Invocation offers a great way to access spells from your deck similar to the cascade ability.
 Once out, whenever you cast a spell, you reveal X cards from the top of your deck, where X equals the spell's CMC, and you can cast a card with CMC X or less for free!

-Free spells without lowering your hand works wonders in matches, and since only one of Invocation's mana needs to be red, this rare card fits well in multicolor builds.
+Free spells without lowering your hand work wonders in matches, and since only one of Invocation's mana needs to be red, this rare card fits well in multicolor builds.
 Despite searching through and playing from a portion of your library, the effect never actually draws a card, meaning it circumvents draw-limiters like Leovold, Emissary of Trest.

 8. An-Zerrin Ruins